 Our professional staff includes licensed psychologists and counselors, psychological residents, psychological interns, and masters and doctoral level graduate students in psychology.

 Any undergraduate or graduate student currently enrolled at the MU campus is eligible for services.
 Therapy length is tailored to your needs within a brief therapy model.
 Group therapy may be an option for brief or long-term counseling.
-If a student is interested in couples counseling, his/her partner does not have to be a student.
 Students must be enrolled in the term during which they seek services.
 Consultation and outreach services are available for students, faculty and staff.

 Counseling, outreach programs and consultation services are offered at no additional charge.
 A portion of student fees are allocated to the Counseling Center in order to support these services.
 Additional fees may be associated with some tests offered through Testing Services.
 Call the Testing Services Office at 573-882-4801 for specific fee information.